What is Endometriosis?

 There is no test for endometriosis at this time, but it can be suspected based on symptoms and by doing an exam.
 The only way to diagnose it is by doing a minor surgery called a laparoscopy.
 During a laparoscopy, a physician can look for the presence of endometriosis tissue.
 They can also biopsy any areas they have questions about, remove or destroy any visible endometriosis, and release scar tissue (adhesions).

 If you think you might be experiencing endometriosis symptoms and looking for

 treatment options, please contact our team of healthcare professionals.

 There are many effective treatments and endometriosis pain management available depending on your endometriosis symptoms and whether you want to get pregnant in the future.

 - Pain medication: used to treat the pain (for example, pelvic pain, cramping, etc.) caused by endometriosis but does not make the endometriosis go away

 - Birth control hormones: most types of hormonal birth control methods for women and teens can be used to treat endometriosis pain and to discourage endometriosis from growing.
 They do this by changing the hormone environment in the body to one that discourages the stimulation and growth of the endometriosis cells.
 The birth control pill, the birth control shot and the hormone containing IUD’s are most commonly used for this purpose.
 If you have been diagnosed with endometriosis, hormonal birth control may help manage your symptoms.
 Birth control hormones work by reducing estrogen in your body, which can slow the growth of endometrial-like tissue.
-This can relieve pain or other symptoms you may have.
+With endometriosis, birth control can relieve pain or other symptoms you may have.

 - Medication that stops monthly periods: these medications temporarily stop the body from producing certain hormones that cause endometriosis to grow, similar to menopause.
 They can be very effective if birth control therapy has not worked.
 A woman cannot get pregnant while taking these medications.